timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-02-12
+# Objectives for Today 2022-02-13

-- First reactions to snow particles!!
 - Writeup more tasks for toasterfuel in case he has more time.
+- Start collecting winter win/lose puns.
+- Create as many track layouts for the winter eggspansion as possible.
+- Create intro_to_north_pole and other obstacles.
-- 3 Hour Segment of Icy Modeling
+- 3 Hour Segment of Icy Modeling (maybe)
   - Creating the North Pole obstacle.
-- Create as many track layouts for the winter eggspansion as possible.
-- Create intro_to_traps and other obstacles.

 **Coming Soon**